matiasnaakka/ReservationsToScreens/README.md

 3. **InfoScreenReact**:
    - A React-based web application for displaying room reservations.
    - Includes features like QR code integration and room filtering.
-   - Designed for both large displays and smaller devices.
+   - Designed for both large displays

 4. **RoomManagementFrontend**:
    - A React-based web application for managing room and campus data.